alethiagospeltruth/study/genesis_3.md

 * Punishment
 * Mercy

 This chapter marks a decisive **turning point** in the history of the universe.
-Chapter 2 ends with Gods perfect creation, but here we are introduced to mans sinful nature. `movie`
+Chapter 2 ends with Gods perfect creation, but here we are introduced to mans sinful nature. `bible percentage`

 The real tragedy is not that we have to labor or that women have difficulty during childbirth, but that sin crippled our ability to have perfect communion with God.

 TODO: there is a lot to learn here.

-### The temptation
+## The temptation
 >1 Now the serpent was more crafty than any of the wild animals the Lord God had made.
 He said to the woman, “Did God really say, ‘You must not eat from any tree in the garden’?”
 2 The woman said to the serpent, “We may eat fruit from the trees in the garden, 3 but God did say, ‘You must not eat fruit from the tree that is in the middle of the garden, and you must not touch it, or you will die.’”
 4 “You will not certainly die,” the serpent said to the woman.
 5 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”